rizkifatra/e-kamus-melayu-mandarin-Fullstack/README.md

 - Uses Spring Boot
 - Connects to two helper tools:
   - LibreTranslate: For basic word translation
-  - Ollama with DeepSeek model: For explanations and examplesducational Dictionary
+  - Ollama with DeepSeek model: For explanations and examples

 > **Note:** This project is still under development.
 Some features may not be fully implemented yet.